pelithne/k8s/workshop.md

 # Kubernetes Workshop

-This workshop/tutorial contains a number of different sections, each addressing a specific aspect of running workloads (containers) in Kuberntetes and locally.
+This workshop/tutorial contains a number of different sections, each addressing a specific aspect of running workloads (containers) in Kuberntetes.

 You will go through the following steps to complete the workshop:
 * Use Azure Portal and Azure Cloud Shell